 The ticketing confirmation date, and other dates, have been updated.
 Please read below for full information!

-For May 2018 undergraduate commencement ceremonies, each undergraduate student eligible for graduation is guaranteed up to four (4) main arena tickets.
+For the September 2020 undergraduate commencement ceremonies, each undergraduate student eligible for graduation is guaranteed up to four main arena tickets.
 Tickets are free.

 Tickets are required for those attending Undergraduate Commencement (associate’s and bachelor’s degrees).

 No tickets are needed for Graduate Commencement (master’s and doctoral degrees).

 Graduating students do not need a ticket.